 Hitler flies to Munich the night before, with both local troops and the elite SS Leibstandarte "Adolf Hitler" honor guard at his disposal.
 Ernst Röhm and other SA leaders are vacationing at nearby Bad Wiessee.
 Local leaders tell Hitler that Röhm's men have been taking over the city, which is Hitler's original base, and Hitler tells Goebbels to telephone Goering in Berlin the code word "Kalibri" to begin the purge.
 Hitler has given Goering complete dictatorial powers to implement the plan using all of the resources of the state.
 Hitler himself drives out with his boys that morning to Röhm's resort hotel, where (accounts vary) Hitler walks in, finds Röhm with another man, confronts Röhm personally, and orders his arrest.

-Leading figures of the left-wing Strasserist faction of the Nazi Party, along with its figurehead, Gregor Strasser, are murdered, as well as prominent conservative anti-Nazis.
+Leading figures of the left-wing Strasserist faction of the NSDAP, along with its figurehead, Gregor Strasser, are murdered, as well as prominent conservative anti-Hitler leaders.
 It is not a political purge except as related to individuals' attitude towards Hitler.
 Many of those killed are in the SA.
 Goering personally leads an armed assault on the SA headquarters on Wilhelm Strasse.

 Just to give a brief flavor of the victims:

 - Journalist Fritz Gerlicht, who had betrayed the 1923 Beer Hall Putsch and with whom Goering had a personal score to settle;

 - Former head of the Prussian Police Erich Klausener, whom Goering had sacked the year earlier;